mattpolzin/OpenAPIKit/documentation/validation.md

 1. Using the various `validating()` helper methods on the `Validatior`.
 2. Directly creating values of the `Validation` type.

-The first approach can be much more concise and covers most light-weight validations.
-The second approach is more verbose but it offers cleaner access to the entire context and supports one validation producing more than one error.
+The first approach can be much more concise for most light-weight validations.
+The second approach is more verbose but it offers cleaner support for one validation producing more than one error.
 In either case, the context of a validation is (a) the entire `OpenAPI.Document`, (b) the value being validated, and (c) the coding path of the value being validated.

 #### `Validator.validating()`